LucasFaustman/my-small-crm/README.md

 ## How It's Made:

 **Tech used:**
-Tech used: EJS, Node, Express, Javascript
+Tech used: EJS, Node, Express, Javascript, MongoDB

 By working on My Small CRM, I was able to have a deep understanding about how MVC architecture works.